Skip to main content

 Happiness

 The Ladies had reached the Rani Mahal early at dawn to prepare for the grand welcome.
 Ajabde was instructing the Daasis on the decorations.
 The Rani Mahal was well decorated with flowers and curtains handpicked by Ajabde herself.
-Dheerbai was walking through the corridors seeing the beautiful royal decor.
+Dheerbai was walking through the corridors, seeing the beautiful royal decor.

 " This Samant Putri has a taste."
 She found herself praising Ajabde aloud.

-" Haan, I feel so bad, here Jija didn't let you, the future Maharani of Mewar stay in the Ranimahal, and she claims to treat you equally and Rajkumari Heer Baisa gets a room in the Ranimahal."
+" Haan, I feel so bad, here Jija didn't let you, the future Maharani of Mewar, stay in the Ranimahal, and she claims to treat you equally, and Rajkumari Heer Baisa gets a room in the Ranimahal."

-Ajabde smiled again, " Chotima, am sure Ranima had done this thinking of me only.
+Ajabde smiled again, " Chotima, I'm sure Ranima had done this thinking of me only.
 I am very happy to get to look after a household with full control from now on.
 Ranima wants me to learn early.
 After all, I have to look after the whole Ranimahal someday."

 Dheerbai's smile disappeared as she walked away.
 Jaivanta Bai has witnessed this from a distance.
-She walked up to Ajabde saying, " Come to my room."
+She walked up to Ajabde, saying, " Come to my room."

-They walked to Jaivanta Bai's chambers and she shut the door behind them.
+They walked to Jaivanta Bai's chambers, and she shut the door behind them.

-" Ajab, you have always been my daughter you know that right?"
-She said holding Ajabde fondly.
+" Ajab, you have always been my daughter, you know that, right?"
+She said, holding Ajabde fondly.

-" Yes Ranima.
-I always am." she smiled.
+" Yes, Ranima.
+I always am," she smiled.

 " Then tell me truly, do you feel I treat you differently?"

-" Yes you do Ranima, you love me more!"
+" Yes, you do, Ranima, you love me more!"
 She hugged a smiling Jaivanta Bai.

 " You know why I..."

 " I know Ranima...
 For my safety.
 I know!
 And I can never question you.
 I trust you blindly.
 You are my mother.
-And as for what people say, Ranima as long as you and Kunwarsa are with me I am happy here."
+And as for what people say, Ranima, as long as you and Kunwarsa are with me, I am happy here."

-" You know Ajabde, no princess could have been better than you for Mewar!"
+" You know, Ajabde, no princess could have been better than you for Mewar!"
 Jaivanta Bai smiled proudly.

 " Maharanisa..."
 A Daasi came in. " The new bride is here."